tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/02-variables-01/README.md

 Open the [starter file](Unsolved/variables-01.py) and perform the following:

-1. Create string variables
+1. Create string variables.

     1. Create a variable named `subject` with no value (None).

-    2. Assign a value of "Programmers` to the variable `subject`.
+    2. Assign a value of "Programmers to the variable `subject`.

     3. Create a variable, `first_name`, and assign it a value of an empty string.

     4. Assign a value of "Ada" to the variable `first_name`.

-    5. Create a variable, `last_name`, and assign it a value of a string, "Lovelace"
+    5. Create a variable, `last_name`, and assign it a value of a string, "Lovelace".

     6. Create a variable, `full_name`, and assign it a value of the combination of `first_name` and `last_name` with a space.